willthong/weddingwrangler/README.md

     * Guests' partners are emailed at the same time, with both links for convenience
 * Serve random string-encoded URLs to allow guests to mark boolean attendance and complex dietary requirements (many-to-many)
-    * As a stretch, it could also allow guests to upload an image to the database for later use in some sort of collage or slideshow
 * Support CSV export of guestlist
     * This will allow for mail-merging of physical invites and placecards
 * Support export of QR codes as an alternative RSVP option

 The project will mostly store and return text.
-It will accept and return images too, for 'memory' photos from guests, and as QR codes.
+It will return images too: QR codes.
 Logged-in users will have the ability to interactively edit guest details.

 # Getting started